chippyash/Simple-Accounts/README.md

 </pre>

-You don't need to save the Journal, as it is inherently transactional, but don't forget to save your Chart once you have finished writing transactions!
+You don't need to save the Journal, as it is inherently transactional, but don't forget to save your Chart once you have finished writing transactions.
+(If you are using The database storage mechanisms, you only need to save that chart if you have amended it as the balances will be updated when you create transactions.)

 The full power of the transaction is provided by the `SplitTransaction`.
 And remember, that when you read transactions back from the journal they will be in SplitTransaction format.
 A split transaction allows you to have, say, one debit entry and three credit entries.
-As long as the total debit entry amounts equal the total credit entry amounts, you have a balanced transaction, i.e. valid double entry transaction.
+As long as the total debit entry amounts equal the total credit entry amounts, you have a balanced transaction, i.e. a valid double entry transaction.

 With power comes a little more complexity, as you'd expect!